microsoft/BCTech/samples/AppInsights/PowerBI/Reports/AppSource/README.md

 ![Prereq](../../../images/power-bi-prereq.png)

 # Getting the report
-Use this link to install/update the template app: https://aka.ms/bctelemetryreport
+Use this link to install/update the template app from Appsource: https://aka.ms/bctelemetryreport

+Use this link to install/update the current development version template app (if you want to test bleeding edge): https://aka.ms/bctelemetryreportbeta

-The report comes with sample data.
+The app comes with sample data.

 # Connecting to Azure Application Insights
-To connect the report to an Azure Application Insights resource, you need one thing: the Application Insights app id (get it from the API Access menu in the Azure Application Insights portal).
+To connect the app to an Azure Application Insights resource, you need one thing: the Application Insights app id (get it from the API Access menu in the Azure Application Insights portal).

 ![Workspace](../../../images/pbi_app_app_id.png)